https://newsletter.en.creamermedia.com

 “There is no way you can make honest money with wind and solar.
 It’s not possible.
 When I say honest money, I mean without somebody else’s money, because you are living off somebody’s subsidies, which is paid by taxpayers,” he said.

 The impact of high electricity costs on households was another area of concern.
-Schernikau cited a March report from the German government auditor, which revealed that energy poverty in Germany had risen to 25%, meaning one in four households is now classified as energy poor.
+Schernikau cited a March report from the German government auditor Bundesnetzagentur, which revealed that energy poverty in Germany had risen to 25%, meaning one in four households is now classified as energy poor.

-“Electricity has become so expensive that they cannot afford it,” he said, warning that this scenario could be exported to other regions, including Africa.
+“For these households, electricity has become so expensive that they cannot easily afford it,” he said, warning that this scenario could be exported to other regions, including Africa.

-“The transition to wind and solar comes with a high cost and the impact is on the environment, on the economy, and, of course, on the people.
+"Using solar to heat a pool, for example, is a great idea.
+However, the transition to wind and solar as a grid solution comes with a high cost and the impact is on the environment, on the economy, and, of course, on the people.
 It is not a transition or a solution.
-It’s a disaster,” Schernikau asserted.
+It’s rather becoming a big problem,” Schernikau asserted.

 Edited by Chanel de Bruyn